MrBeast and Salesforce launch $1M Super Bowl puzzle challenge

 Why It’s Going So Viral

-The virality comes from a perfect mix of ingredients:
+The virality is attributed to a perfect combination of factors:

 Observing these dynamics in real time offers content creators new case‑study fodder for how to design engagement‑driven campaigns that blend entertainment, brand awareness, and participation.